-1. Highlight the concrete actions taken between 1 January - 31 December 2017 to implement the commitments which contribute to achieving this transformation.
-Be as specific as possible and include any relevant data/figures.
+1. A. Highlight concrete actions taken between 1 January - 31 December 2019 to implement the commitments which contribute to achieving this transformation.
+Be as specific as possible and include any relevant data/figures as well as any good practices and examples of innovation.

-Other-4C
+Other